kootenpv/whereami/README.md

 If you want to delete some of the last lines, or the data in general, visit your `$USER/.whereami` folder.

+### Python

+Any of the functionality is available in python as well.
+Generally speaking, commands can be imported:

+    from whereami import learn
+    from whereami import get_pipeline
+    from whereami import predict, predict_proba, crossval, locations

 ### Accuracy

 Generally it should work really well.
 I've been able to learn using only 7 access points at home (test using `access_points -n`).
 At organizations you might see 70+.